alvinng4/Gravity-Simulator/README.md

 ## Compensated summation

-A method known as compensated summation [1], [4] is implemented in this project:
+A method known as compensated summation [1], [4] is implemented for all integrators EXCEPT WHFast:

 When we advance our system by $\text{d}t$, we have